Multi-Cloud vs Hybrid Cloud

 Finally, it’s important to remember that in a multi-cloud or hybrid cloud environments, it’s not just about where your data resides, but where it ends up as well.
 As organizations rapidly expand to deal with never-ending amounts of data, it becomes increasingly difficult to keep track of how this data travels.

-While one of the biggest advantages of a cloud-based environment is without a doubt, scalability, it inadvertently happens to be a major drawback in this case.
+While one of the biggest advantages of a cloud environment is without a doubt, scalability, it inadvertently happens to be a major drawback in this case.
 This is because infinitely adding resources to address customer demands can have all kinds of implications, especially with regard to how your data “moves.”
 Unpredictable data movement can be a nightmare for security teams, and again, public clouds just don’t have the tools to properly address this issue.

 This is where continuous monitoring platforms step in once again, and not only ensure geographic sovereignty as described above, but also monitor movement between geographic locations to ensure no compliance breaches occur.